tm-a-t/TGPy/guide/docs/installation.md

+---
+description: You can install TGPy with pip and run it with a shell command.
+To update TGPy, use update() function.
+---

 # Installation

+TGPy is a command line application that connects to your account much like a Telegram app on a new device.

 You can install and run TGPy on your computer, but you might have to use a remote server to have TGPy available 24/7.